apjanke/so-you-wanna-code/docs/Course-Outline.md

   * Sexism, ageism, racism, and how this will affect you
 * Computer ethics
 * Social justice issues in tech

+This is an issue because Andrew is totally unqualified to teach this stuff, or even pick out classes or a reading curriculum that would.

 ## NERD 101